iamluirio/lstm-sentiment-analysis/README.md

 Below I show you an example of model construction, without reporting them all so that you can replicate the example quickly, choosing the parameters as input.

 ### First Model: Default LSTM Layer
+We use nested loops to iterate over all combinations of the defined hyperparameters.

+For each combination of hyperparameters, we constructs a new Sequential LSTM model with the current set of hyperparameters.
+We compile the model using the Adam optimizer and binary cross-entropy loss, and we define a model checkpoint callback to save the best model based on validation accuracy.

 ```python
 # Define hyperparameters